janeetazahid/Object_Oriented_Analysis_Desgin/lab2/README.md

 ### Lab 2
-The purpose of this lab was to test to see if a word is a palindrome or not.
+The purpose of this lab was to take a string as an input and see if the given string is a palindrome or not.